OCHA-DAP/hdx-python-utilities/README.md

 ## Breaking Changes

-From 2.1.1, get_tabular_rows in the Download class returns headers, row and a new method get_tabular_rows_as_list returns only the row.
+From 2.1.2, get_tabular_rows in the Download class returns headers, iterator and a new method get_tabular_rows_as_list returns only the iterator.

 ## Overview of the Utilities